 After teaching for several years in South Korea, Joshua landed an opportunity to teach English to Air Force and military personnel in Saudi Arabia.

-How did you qualify for teaching military English?
+How did you qualify to teach military English?

 I qualified for teaching military English by having a Master’s degree in Education, a U.S. teaching license, and six years of international teaching experience.
 Although these are not mandatory, most companies require a Bachelor’s in English, a CELTA certification, and five or more years of teaching experience.
 No prior military experience is required but, unfortunately, companies in the Middle East, especially Saudi Arabia, are looking for males under 60 years old from the U.S.A., Canada, or the U.K.